Other resource pages

 The first toolkit ever, is this Tu B'Shvat Seder.
 The original text was based on a seder created by a friend many years ago.
 At the time I created the toolkit, finding Tu B'Shvat seder texts was difficult.
 I hope this is a good place to start.
 Version 1.2 was uploaded on 1/20/98.

 But wait, there's more!
 Why do we put an orange on our seder plates?
 This one-page PDF (100K) provides some of the answers, last updated for Pesach 5761.
 For some of the steps along coming up with this definitive version, see correspondence with a friend back in 1998.
+(For some, we now also put a tomato on our seder plates in the 2020s, to remember the struggle of Immokalee workers for fair wages and working conditions).

 Did Pat and I feel that we had the definitive version back then?
 How silly.
 My friend, Abbe Don, who is also one of the world's best storytellers (among many talents), posted this summary, this year (1999) on the WELL, whose Jewish discussion area I co-founded, and is the oldest, moderated Jewish community on the internet (but not nearly so old as, say, soc.culture.jewish, which is not moderated).
 I have added reference info for the books she cites, so you can follow up further: